alessandragni/TimeDepFrail/README.md

 # TimeDepFrail: Time-Dependent Shared Frailty Cox Models in R

 TimeDepFrail is the ultimate R package for fitting and analyzing Time-Dependent Shared Frailty Cox Models.
-These models extend the traditional Shared (Gamma) Frailty Cox Models by incorporating a time-dependent frailty component, offering powerful tools for studying how unexplained heterogeneity in data evolves over time.
+These models extend the traditional Shared (Gamma) Frailty Cox Models by incorporating a time-dependent frailty component, making it a robust tool for studying how unexplained heterogeneity in data evolves over time.

-This package implements the models discussed in "Centre-Effect on Survival After Bone Marrow Transplantation: Application of Time-Dependent Frailty Models" by C.M.
+This package implements the methods discussed in "Centre-Effect on Survival After Bone Marrow Transplantation: Application of Time-Dependent Frailty Models" by C.M.
 Wintrebert et al. (2013).

 ## Installation
-Get started by installing the development version from `GitHub`:
+You can install the development version of the package from `GitHub`:

 ```{r, eval=FALSE}
 devtools::install_github("alessandragni/TimeDepFrail")